|

 poem, written in some language I couldn't understand, made me want to

-my book away.
+throw my book away.

 As